 The app also allows you to change the Nest's preset temperatures.
-From the home screen, select Thermostat and then select Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
+From the home screen, find your Thermostat before selecting Settings.
+Once there, press Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
 Select one of these options to change the temperature for that preset.

 The two easiest ways to schedule your Nest are:

-- Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
-When choosing this option, it displays a preset schedule and allows you to make changes.
-After you've made all your choices, that’s the schedule it will use.
+- Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
+When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
+When choosing this option, it will show a preset schedule before letting you customize it.
+Once setup is complete, that’s the schedule it will use.

-- Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
-Then, tap Presets and select Edit.
+- Temperature Presets: If you prefer other basic preset options, open the Google Home app and select Thermostat.
+Then, tap Presets and choose Edit.
 Once you’ve made the changes, select Done.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and select the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats can be integrated with most HVAC systems.
-The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and current setup to determine which Nest model works with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+The maker of Nest, Google, offers a compatibility tool that presents a few questions related to your location and existing setup to determine which Nest model would be compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Northglenn.
+If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Northglenn.
 Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
-However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats are packed with features designed to make life more comfortable and save money.
+However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Take into account, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Take into account, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 - Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.